insovs/insopti-PowerPlan/README.md

 It automatically downloads the `.pow`, imports it into Windows, and activates it.
 Everything is **safe**, **optimized**, and **fully reversible**.

-## Support
-If you need any help or have questions, feel free to join the **[Discord support server](https://discord.com/invite/fayeECjdtb)** — I'll be happy to assist you.

 > [!NOTE]
 > Not sure what it does?
 Check the **[video preview](https://youtu.be/JIATuKskBmk)** to see it in action. the whole process takes under 10 seconds.